mikl0s/JAI/future_plans.md

 - Maintain privacy by minimizing collected data
 - Allow account deletion with full data removal

+### Technical Implementation Details
+Flask-Login provides user session management for Flask, handling common tasks like logging in, logging out, and managing user sessions.
+It's free and integrates directly with Flask.

+Flask-Bcrypt offers secure password hashing, which is crucial for user security.

+Flask-SQLAlchemy can be used for managing user data in a database, providing a way to store user information securely and efficiently.

+Implementation: You can combine these to create a basic but secure user authentication system.
+Flask-Login manages the session, Flask-Bcrypt secures passwords, and SQLAlchemy handles the database operations.

 ## Public API for Vote Data Transparency

 A public API would enhance transparency and allow for independent analysis of voting patterns while maintaining system integrity.